It was the pungent, coppery smell of fresh blood that made him finally decide to pay attention.

 “T-the stone, they have it…” came from the captive, his form spastically jolting in apparent pain.

-Now alone with the culprit, Rasa carefully examined his face, riddled with baked flesh.
+Alone with the culprit, Rasa carefully examined his face, riddled with baked flesh.
 Though his injuries were serious and repulsive to look at, what caught his eye was the haunted, ghostly stare.
-A man of war, Rasa was accustomed to facing death on the battlefield, often bearing witness to a man drawing his final breath, their life flickering out.
-Though his victims were numerous, he could still see their faces.
-The eyes of the dead he saw every night were the same that stared at him now.
+A man of war, he was accustomed to facing death on the battlefield, often bearing witness to a man drawing his final breath, their life flickering out.
+And although his victims were numerous, he could still see their faces.
+The same eyes of the dead he saw every night were the same that stared at him now.

 Cautiously trying to make eye contact, he addressed the man.
 “The deserts are not kind to the unprepared.
 What made you suffer it so?”